-During 2016, we recorded a gain on the sale of a consolidated property of \$10.6 million and recorded a non-cash remeasurement gain of \$12.1 million related to the change in control of our interest in the European outlet properties as further discussed in Note 5 of the accompanying condensed notes to consolidated financial statements.
+During 2017, we recorded a \$5.0 million gain related to Klépierre's sale of certain assets.
+During 2016, we recorded a gain of \$35.1 million on the sale of three consolidated retail properties and disposition of our interests in four unconsolidated retail properties.
+We also recorded non-cash remeasurement gains of \$41.4 million related to the change in control of our interest in the European outlet properties as further discussed in Note 5 of the accompanying condensed notes to the unaudited consolidated financial statements.

-Simon's net income attributable to noncontrolling interests decreased \$9.5 million due to a decrease in the net income of the Operating Partnership and an increase in Simon's ownership of the Operating Partnership.
+Simon's net income attributable to noncontrolling interests decreased \$26.4 million due to a decrease in the net income of the Operating Partnership.